dessalines/essays/recipes/beer_brewing.md

 - Put on lid, cover in blanket / beach towel.
 - Leave for 1 hour.
 - Meanwhile, fill up kettle again and bring your sparge water up to 170-180 deg.
-- Pour this out into other containers (your kettle is now your brew kettle and should be empty)
+- Pour this out into other containers (your kettle is now your brew kettle and should be empty).
-- Start draining mash tun (recirculate until its clear).
+- Start draining mash tun.
+  - Recirculate a few times till its clear.
   - Drain into kettle until empty.
-- Once it gets low, your sparge water.
-Recirculate every time.
-Repeat until all sparge water is used.
+Add more sparge water.
+  - Stir in, then wait 30 minutes for hot sparge water to mix.
+  - Repeat until no more sparge water.
+This process should take about 2 hours.
 - Save 1 qt of this into a container for a yeast starter.
 - Take sample from kettle, chill in fridge, and measure the specific gravity, should be around 1.040.